ovotech/castle/README.md

 Generate typescript from avro types.

 It consists of a very quick sequential, functional parser.
-No dependencies.
+Uses typescript's compiler api to convert avro to typescript AST, and pretty prints the results.
+No dependencies apart from typescript.

 ### Using